-So let’s walk right up to Him and get the mercy and the help we need to do this miraculous job of mothering.
+So let’s walk right up to Him and take the mercy and accept the help we need to do this miraculous job of mothering.
 Let’s remember we are NOT alone in this.
 And most of all, remember this mama, because, trust me-I know it’s true:

 You’re doing a good job!